-Scope and Timeline 2022 Q4 Inventory large businesses and coordinate with their Xcel Energy. account manager and Town Staff to understand past energy efforts.
-Prioritize which businesses to focus outreach efforts on first.
+Scope and Timeline

+2022 Q4 Inventory large businesses and coordinate with their Xcel Energy. account manager and Town Staff to understand past energy efforts.
+Prioritize businesses on which to focus outreach efforts first.

 2023 Conduct direct outreach to prioritized businesses, focusing on large savings opportunities like refrigeration for grocery stores.

 2024 Follow up with prioritized businesses.

-Roles and F Responsibilities Town Staff Lead business inventory and outreach.
+Roles and Responsibilities

 Town Staff Lead business inventory and outreach.
 Town Residents and Partners Support outreach by providing contacts and facilitating connections.
-Xcel Energy Partners Coordinate with Xcel Energy account managers.
+Xcel Energy Partners in Energy Coordinate with Xcel Energy account managers.